Grimeton/CodeServer-Image/README.md

 * none

 ### - [PACKAGENAME]
 Some variables will allow to hold a specific package name/version instead of the true value.
-This is useful to install a specific version of the package you want to install and saves another variable.
+This is useful to specify the version of a package to be installed without having to use another variable.
 If the Package which is put into the variable does not exist, it will produce an error message (Garbage In->Garbage Out).

-Variables that support this features will be extra marked.
+Variables that support this features will be marked.

 ## String values
 Some variables can hold strings, e.g. CS_INSTALL_ADDITIONAL_PACKAGES can contain a string of multiple package names separated by space, that should be installed during the first container initialization.
 One must use a single string with space separated package names, arrays are not supported.